 Cancellations: Please refer to our Cancellation Policy for further information.

 Weather: We paddle rain or shine so please make sure you bring appropriate clothing.
 You’ll find that you generally stay warm and dry while paddling because it is an upper body sport.
 We supply you with life jacket and a waterproof spray skirt which provides some protection for your upper body.
-Your lower body will stay nice and dry because we use decked kayaks.
+While you are paddling, your lower body will stay nice and dry because we use decked kayaks.

 © Copyright 2013 Outdoor Odysseys | Kayaking the San Juans for 24 years.